Planning a seven day itinerary in Croatia – A nutshell

 If you’re planning a seven day itinerary in Croatia, here’s a really packed but awesome itinerary encapsulating all the Croatian gems you should discover on your first visit.
+It also covers several key sights including the journey from Dubrovnik to Split.
 As described in previous posts, Croatia was a recommendation from a colleague, and it was by far the best piece of travel advice The Travelling Squid has received.

 - Why visiting Croatia was the best piece of travel advice I had ever receive